Case study 3

 Before a single concept, a map of everything the PM envisioned.

-Current state user flow
+Current state process map

 Research and competitive analysis